-3. Must have been a class A official for a minimum of three years
+3. Must have been a class A official for a minimum of five years

-4. Officiate at a minimum of three Nationals Championships as a Class A official
+4. Must officiate at a minimum of five Nationals Championships as a Class A official

 5. Must attend a yearly District/Regional Clinic and workshop

 6. Must request to be evaluated at the AAU National Championships when registering for the event